teilWERK/ewindow.org/imagedownload.md

 23.	now your system should be restored and you also have a new backup on your USB stick

 In 2017, the ToxBlinkenwall project was created BY Zoff from Vienna, we recently met him and joined our forces.
-TOXBlinkenwall now provides the technological base to implement the eWindow too.
+The ToxBlinkenwall operating system now provides the technological base to implement the eWindow too.

-The current software repositories we are spreading and giving our help to improve are: https://github.com/Zoxcore/ToxBlinkenwall https://github.com/Zoxcore/ToxBlinkenwall_raspi_lite_image
+The current software repositories we are trying to give our help to improve are: https://github.com/Zoxcore/ToxBlinkenwall https://github.com/Zoxcore/ToxBlinkenwall_raspi_lite_image